VMsubhash/LogPlot/README.md

 # LogPlot

-# Project Title

-One paragraph of project description goes here.
+LogPlotter is designed to streamline the process of parsing large-scale log files and visualizing the extracted data in a meaningful way.
+It provides an intuitive interface and powerful tools for real-time analysis, helping developers and system administrators to quickly identify and respond to system anomalies, performance bottlenecks, and security threats.

-## Getting Started
+# Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This section provides guidance on setting up LogPlotter on your local environment for development, testing, and deployment purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:
+Before you begin, ensure you have the following installed on your machine:

+Python 3.8 or higher
+pip (Python package installer)

 ```bash
 pip install -r requirements.txt